benjkent/Hacking-with-Swift-UIkit/README.md

 * It uses UIkit with storyboards

 ## Purpose
-* Display a list of photos by name
+* Display a list of photos by name.
-* When a user selects an item a new screen presents the photo
+* When a user selects an item a new screen presents the photo.
-* User can touch selected photo to view without navigation
+* User can touch selected photo to view hide navigation bar.
+* Use Navigation to return to the main list of data.
+* Add application context to the Navigation bar.

 ### Coding overview
 * Loading data from a static content file.